Rubylicious92/sextoys/README.md

 This repo will focus on building a consumer friendly web page offering just the best of Sex Toys.
 With only a simple HTML script and some build in CSS this website will serve as a demo for future projects to come.

+A live demo of the site can be found here: https://rubylicious92.github.io/sextoys/

 ## What I learned

 The main challenge was to set up several pages and linking them together.
 In addition to that there has been a successful test of build in CSS to make it look more appealing.
 This process was marked with several attemps adjusting font and picture sizes until a satisfying style was found.